aopp-pred/rpe/doc/api/rp_emulator.rst

    :type: INTEGER
    :attrs: default=23

-   The default number of bits used in the significand of an :f:type:`rpe_type` instance when not explicitly specified.
+   The default number of bits used in the significand of an :f:type:`rpe_var` instance when not explicitly specified.
-   This takes effect internally when determining precision levels, but does not bind an :f:type:`rpe_type` instance to a particular precision level (doesn't set :f:var:`rpe_type%sbits`).
+   This takes effect internally when determining precision levels, but does not bind an :f:type:`rpe_var` instance to a particular precision level (doesn't set :f:var:`rpe_var%sbits`).

 .. f:variable:: RPE_IEEE_HALF